 Indicating the true signal length or period triggered by an event (e.g., in the presence of discontinuity triggered by an encoder event due to sensor interruption, displacement or restart)

-Enabling signal alignment across multiple channels, sub-streams and signal types, e.g., compensating a clock drift between two input or decoded signals, each having a waveform acquisition timestamp.
+Enabling signal alignment across multiple channels, substreams and signal types, e.g., compensating a clock drift between two input or decoded signals, each having a waveform acquisition timestamp.

-Upon receiving the timing data, timestamp insertion into the bitstream can occur in both the encoder (signal input) and bitstream input sides.
+Upon receiving the timing data, timestamp insertion into the bitstream can occur at the encoder side while encoding the input signal or at the bitstream input side when the timestamp needs to be added to an existing bitstream.

 ts_waveform_parameter_set_id specifies the value of wps_waveform_parameter_set_id for the WPS in use.